volodymyrhudyma/blog/content/blog/2020-09-22-algorithms-heap-sort-in-javascript.md

     // Using the known formula
     leftChild = 2 * i + 1;

-    // Get the left child index
+    // Get the right child index
     // Using the known formula
     rightChild = leftChild + 1;